-- .1 Prepare an overall inspection and test report that details all investigations and tests. - .2 The Contractor shall furnish five paper copies and two electronic copies on CD of each final report. - .1 The electronic copies of the report, including the test forms, shall be provided in PDF format. - .2 The Microsoft Word version of the all completed test forms provided to the Contractor shall also be included on the CDs. - .3 The report shall be neat and organized.
+- .1 Prepare an overall inspection and test report that details all investigations and tests. - .2 The Contractor shall furnish paper copies in the hard-copy O&M Manuals and electronic copies on CD for the electronic (soft-copy) O&M Manual. - .1 The electronic copies of the report, including the test forms, shall be provided in PDF format. - .2 The Microsoft Word version of the all completed test forms provided to the Contractor shall also be included on the CDs. - .3 The report shall be neat and organized.
 Any omissions, inconsistencies, or incomplete work identified by the Contract Administrator shall be corrected and incorporated into the report in the appropriate section, and completely resubmitted. - .4 A draft of each report shall be completed and sent to the Contract Administrator for review a maximum of one month after the completion of the inspections at the Site. - .5 The final report shall be submitted a maximum of two weeks after the Contractor receives the mark-up of the draft report from the Contract Administrator. - .6 The report shall include the following: - .1 Summary of project. - .2 Testing Equipment. - .3 Detail the type, manufacturer, model, and last calibration date of all testing equipment. - .4 Description of equipment tested. - .5 Description of all tests. - .6 Typed inspection forms including: - .1 Identification of the testing organization. - .2 Equipment identification. - .3 Humidity, temperature, and other conditions that may affect the results of the tests/calibrations. - .4 Date of inspections, tests, maintenance, and/or calibrations. - .5 Identification of the testing technician. - .6 Indication of inspections, tests, maintenance, and/or calibrations performed and recorded, along with charts, and graphs as applicable.
 All measurements and readings taken shall be noted for inclusion in the report.
 Where repairs are made, measurements and readings before and after the repair shall be included.